 The applicant must be a Vermont nonprofit with 501(c)(3) status, such as an arts organization or social service organization providing Head Start classes, that:

 -Has been in operation for at least one year prior to submitting an application

 -Has a Dun and Bradstreet number

--Organizations that have received any other Arts Council grant in FY2018 to support the same project
+-Organizations that have received any other Arts Council grant in FY2019 to support the same project

--Organizations that have previously received Arts Council grants and have not completed reporting as required
+-Organizations that have previously received Arts Council grants and have not completed required reporting

 Before starting your grant application, please review the funding source's website listed below for updates/changes/addendums/conferences/LOIs.

 Inquiries about the Head Start Arts Integration Grant program should be made to: